-The Swimming Canada NCCP Challenge process has been put in place to allow coaches the ability to challenge a NCCP level without the prior NCCP-specific training.
+The Swimming Canada NCCP Challenge process is in place to allow coaches the ability to challenge a NCCP level without prior NCCP-specific training.
 Coaching certification ‘equivalency’ is not available.

 Coaches will only be able to challenge the NCCP level equated to the swimmer performance level they are currently coaching.
-A ‘challenge’ will comprise of the submission request (see below), and a successful evaluation of the “portfolio” required for certification at the respective NCCP level.
+A ‘challenge’ will comprise of the submission request (see below), and a successful “portfolio” and/or “evaluations” required for certification at the respective NCCP level.

 Who can challenge?